 Install a Good Antivirus Software and Keep it Up to Date

 If you don’t have antivirus software installed, then you need to get on this right away.
 I personally prefer to use a free antivirus.
 I believe many of the free anti-virus software packages are pretty good.
-If you want to stick with a free anti-virus, I would recommend AVG, Microsoft Security Essentials, Panda or even Avast!
-Free antivirus.
+If you want to stick with a free anti-virus, I would recommend AVG, Microsoft Security Essentials, Panda or you could even check out this totalav review.
 The second part of this is that you need to keep this software up to date.
 Most good antivirus software will automatically update themselves.
 However, it is a good idea to check that this is happening.
 When it comes to scanning, it is a good idea to scan every week or so.
 By keeping your virus protection software up to date and by scanning often, you can make sure you catch any threats before they can wreak havoc on your PC.

 My Secret Weapon: Malwarebytes